zymsbgt/Pterodactyl_Egg_Titanfall_2_Northstar/README.md

 ## Docker image for the egg
 `docker.io/zymsbgt/northstar:latest` <br/>
-So this works, the old repo didn't work though (their Docker image was too outdated and this repo uses Northstar 1.9.7 as of 8 October 2022).
-You'll need to use the Mounts Feature in Pterodactyl and mount the full Titanfall 2 game at `/mnt/titanfall` on the container.
+So this works, the old repo didn't work though (their Docker image was too outdated and this repo uses Northstar 1.10.7 as of 30 November 2022).
+You'll need to use the Mounts Feature in Pterodactyl and mount the full Titanfall 2 game at `/mnt/titanfall` on the container. <br/>
-Also dont forget to enable the mount in the wings conifg on the wings server that will be hosting the files.
+Don't forget to enable the mount in the wings conifg on the wings server that will be hosting the files!

 ## What about the Dockerfile?
 Included in this repository.